Last Updated on March 6, 2021 by Julia Wilson

 To look for the presence of antibodies to Cryptosporidium, however, all this will show is that the cat has had exposure to the organism at some point in his life, but not if it is current.

 Enzyme-linked immunofluorescent antibody (ELISA)

-A stool sample added to a petri dish which contains cryptosporidium antigen.
+A stool sample added to a petri dish that contains cryptosporidium antigen.
 If the stool sample contains antibodies to Cryptosporidium, these will bind together with the antigen in the dish.

 Can reveal the organism as well as damage to the lining of the intestines caused by the organism and the cat’s own immune response.

 There are no effective medications to treat cryptosporidiosis in cats.
-A cat with a healthy immune system will rid themselves of the parasite in time.
+A cat with a healthy immune system will rid itself of the parasite in time.